Pyrdacor/freeserf.net/Issues.md

     - Sometimes resources are no longer delivered to a construction site even if there are enough in the castle
         - I guess this happens when the emergency program gets activated at a specific time.
         - The workaround was building.RemoveRequestedMaterials(); in Player.UpdateEmergencyProgram.
 But this can lead to an exception in Building.RequestedResourceDelivered.
-- Seen a knight that was turning left and right on the same map spot (either it was only a display bug or a logic bug).
-It was after capturing a building.
-- Approaching serfs at flags should change.
-Sometimes one path will always win and there might be so much resources, that others have no choice at all.
 - When the castle is blocked by fighting knights, the transporter will go back into the castle and won't ever come back